 We find this particularly difficult in our car as the trailer is lower than the rear window and narrower than the car.
 So when you come to reverse, it can be hard to see the direction the trailer wants to go.

-It goes without saying that you need to keep your trailer in good condition.
+You need to keep your trailer in good condition.

 We bought our trailer from new and got a package that included a spare wheel and even a grease gun to keep the wheel bearings in good condition.
-I’m very pleased that we get the trailer from new.

 Maintenance has been very simple: grease the wheel bearings, check all nuts are tight, check tyre pressure and tread, check electrics, etc.